riverhuang1107/everai_documentation/README_en.md

 ```
 After running `everai app list`, you can see your apps status.

-Now, you can make a test call for your app, in this example looks like:
+Now, you can make a test call for your app, in these examples looks like:
 ```bash
 curl --no-buffer -H'Authorization: Bearer <your_token>' https://everai.expvent.com/api/apps/v1/routes/got-started/sse